Take care of your clothes

 Donate or Recycle

-Never throw away your old and unwanted clothes.
-Give to a friend, donate to a charity or recycle.
+Never throw away your old or unwanted clothes, they'll only end up in landfill.
+Instead, give to a friend, donate to a charity or recycle by dropping them into your local recycling centre.